By Wendy C. Brooks, DVM, DipABVP

 Milbemycin, however, does not require the addition of other dewormers in order to provide a broad spectrum of parasite control.
 The milbemycin products control roundworms, hookworms, and whipworms without the addition of a second parasiticide.
 Milbemycin is also available combined with lufenuron for the control of fleas in the form of Sentinel®.
 Lufenuron is an oral flea sterilizer that prevents any fleas feeding on the dog from laying viable eggs.
 It is also available as Sentinel Spectrum®, which adds praziquantel to regularly kill any tapeworms the dog has contracted from its flea infestation.
 Interceptor Plus combines milbemycin and praziquantel so as to control tapeworms along with all the other worms listed for milbemycin alone.

 Milbemycin can also be used to treat demodectic mange.
-A specific dosing schedule is needed to accomplish this; heartworm preventive doses are not adequate but milbemycin offers a convenient treatment option for collie-type breeds.
+A specific dosing schedule is needed to accomplish this; heartworm preventive doses are not adequate.
+That said, the isoxazoline class of flea and tick products has largely eclipsed other medications in the treatment of demodectic mange.

 There are no breed-related sensitivities for milbemycin.